toger5/Spectre-gtk/GSoC/GSoC.md

 Matrix should backup and sync the file where all the website/service names (like: `github.com`).
 So the names of the services are in a matrix room/directory, but **without the plain text passwords**.

-The password manager app (written in gtk) is already implemented (bare-bones but usable...)
+The password manager app (written in GTK) is already implemented (bare-bones but usable...)

 I think it is nice to have a finished product at the end of GSoC, so having the sdk implemented inside an app I use would be nice.
 The project of building a full file system infrastructure around matrix the way I imagine it is too big for a GSoC project.
 Even though the password manager is not helpful for matrix directly it helps to communicate the idea and helps me to not get sidetracked on other matrix file system related tasks.